compmetagen/micca/README.rst

 see the documentation (>=1.3.0) to learn how to use them. `Docker hub page:
 <https://hub.docker.com/r/compmetagen/micca/>`_.

-Citing micca:
+**How to cite**: Davide Albanese, Paolo Fontana, Carlotta De Filippo, Duccio Cavalieri and Claudio Donati. **MICCA: a complete and accurate software for taxonomic profiling of metagenomic data**.
+Scientific Reports 5, Article number:

-Davide Albanese, Paolo Fontana, Carlotta De Filippo, Duccio Cavalieri and Claudio Donati. **MICCA: a complete and accurate software for taxonomic profiling of metagenomic data**.
-Scientific Reports 5, Article number: 9743 (2015), doi:10.1038/srep09743, `Link
+9743 (2015), doi:10.1038/srep09743, `Link
 <http://www.nature.com/articles/srep09743/>`_.
 Dataset download:
 ftp://ftp.fmach.it/metagenomics/micca/scirep/.